julrichkieffer/portfolio-data-science/02 staff churn/README.md

 After all, people are not data.
 But data, here, could perhaps predict the behaviour of one's staff.
 And that alone, is the art-of-the-possible intended here.

+## Objective

+1. Consider traits and insights that can be gleaned from the dataset to guide / understand the impacts on employees.
+1. Targeting the `Attrition` feature, build a machine learning model to predict whether a given employee is likely to churn
+1. Rank features that promote or reduce the likelihood of churn
+1. "Operationalise" the machine learning model by wrapping it in an API, itself wrapped into a Docker container